tajpure/Cicada/README.md

 # Cicada
-An HTTP Server by Rust.
+An HTTP/2 lib by Rust.